 Finally, if an accident is caused by drunk driver, a bar or social host may be liable for damages sustained if they served an obviously intoxicated guest, who then drives and causes an accident.

 In all car accident cases it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
-If you or a loved one has been injured in a car accident, call Brotman Nusbaum Ibrahim now at (888) 661-6266 or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.

 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of damages for you.